menu

 Vesuvan Mist is a very powerful piece of interaction.
 Every deck that can kick this card will want it.
 However, the Blue Spells decks did not get much else.
 Only four of the Alchemy cards are instants and/or sorceries.
 While the Spells decks still have access to the suite of cards that made them the strongest pillar in the format, we should anticipate the archetype taking a step back.

-Additionally, with the powerful two-drops coming to the format, there may not be as much time to cast Act on Impulse and Phyrexian Espionage.
+Additionally, with the powerful two-drops coming to the format, there may not be as much time to cast Impulse and Phyrexian Espionage.
 With more pressure coming from the two-drops, the blue decks may need to make more of a battlefield presence early.
 Being on the draw with an Essence Scatter in hand is still fine, but it's not the position of power it once was.

 Intended Consequence #3 Removal Is Mandatory